spywhere/plug.nvim/README.md

   lazy_interval = 10,
   -- a delay in milliseconds before performing a post installation setup delay_post = 5,
-  -- extensions to be use, set to empty map to not using any extensions = {
+  -- extensions to be use, set to empty table to not using any extensions = {
     -- see Extensions section below for available extensions --   and how to build one yourself!